How did it come to be that so many of us know so little about creating and nurturing deep connection and sustainable relationships?

 This exploration of Right Relationship…

-- will not teach you how to transform someone else’s behavior, because manipulation and control are generally ineffective strategies for creating just and sustainable relationships.
-But we may have a few laughs noticing—without shaming ourselves—where we try them.
+- will not teach you how to transform someone else’s behavior, because manipulation, coercion, and control are generally ineffective strategies for creating just and sustainable relationships.
+(We may have a few laughs noticing—without shaming ourselves—where we try them.)

-- is not a space where judgment and shaming are employed or tolerated.
-You will, however, be both supported and challenged to examine the conditioned beliefs and habitual actions that impact your relationships.
+- is not a space where judgment, shaming, or punishment are employed as teaching tools.
+You will be both supported and challenged to examine the conditioned beliefs and habitual actions that impact your relationships, but you will not “get in trouble” for not knowing things, making mistakes, or taking care of yourself.

 - will not neatly answer all of your questions.
 In fact, you’ll probably leave with some new and different questions to explore.
 (Squee!)

-- will not be a comfortable space.
-This could get a little messy, because it’s real—and we will build the skills and capacity to navigate the discomfort, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.
+- Things get messy, because it’s real—and we will build the skills and capacity to navigate the discomfort, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.

-- is supportive, but is not a support group or a space to deeply process complex trauma.
-If you want additional support or are unsure if REGARD is the right place for you, let’s talk.
+- If you have questions, want additional support, or are unsure if REGARD is the right place for you, let’s talk.

 “Engaging in conversation about right relationship and right action with James-Olivia has had a lasting impact for me.
 Literally every day since we connected, I’ve been thinking about topics and applying concepts from on our call.
 I experience a depth of presence, support, and curiosity from James-Olivia that I’ve experienced with few others.
 Co-creating a safe, vulnerable, and honest space wherein each of us could show up, be real, and learn was a nourishing and fulfilling experience for me.” —Nic Strack, www.nicstrack.com